activisthandbook/activisthandbook/articles/tools/evaluating.md

 ### Mobile-friendly

 If your team works remotely or on-the-go, a tool that works seamlessly on mobile devices can be very beneficial.

+### **Test of Time**

+Age often reveals if a tool or service can stand the test of time.
+Try to determine when tool development organizations are founded and if any significant incidents happened since founding.
+Court cases also reveal if the organization kept promises to its users.
+Time is also a good factor to judge if widespread-adoption was achieved and if it was accepted by a broad user base.

 ## Conclusion